PierreBeaucoral/UNDERCANOPY/Climate finance estimation/Raw Data/readme.md

-# OECD CRS Data Preprocessing and Meta-Categorization Pipeline
+# Data Preprocessing Script – Raw Text Consolidation for CRS Data

-This repository contains a two-stage R processing pipeline that prepares raw OECD CRS data for subsequent climate finance analyses.
-The pipeline consists of:

-1. **UploadBase.R:**
-   The first script in the pipeline that loads, cleans, and merges the raw text files from the OECD CRS database.
-It produces a unified dataset (`DataPB.csv`) as well as a smaller subsample (`DataPBsample.csv`) for beta-testing purposes.

-2. **Meta-Categorization Script (this script):**
-   This script loads the previously generated classified dataset (`ClassifiedCRS.csv`), assigns meta-categories (Adaptation, Mitigation, Environment) based on detailed classification numbers, and performs data integrity checks before saving the final cleaned dataset.

-> **Important:**
-> The raw data files (text files) must be downloaded directly from the OECD website.
-Place these files in the appropriate directories (e.g., `./Data/CRS/`) as expected by the pipeline.
+This R script is the second stage in the overall data preparation pipeline for climate finance analysis.
+It builds upon the output of the first script (UploadBase.R) by further cleaning, filtering, and consolidating the raw OECD CRS data.
+The goal is to generate a unified dataset with a single text field (`raw_text`) that combines project titles and descriptions.
+This dataset is then saved for subsequent analyses and model development.

 ---

-## UploadBase.R
+## Overview

-**Purpose:**
-The `UploadBase.R` script is responsible for:
+This script performs the following key tasks:

+1. **Environment and Working Directory Setup:**
+   - Clears the current workspace.
+   - Sets the working directory to the desired location.
-- Setting the working environment.
+   - Verifies that the current working directory is correct, and if not, changes it accordingly.

-- Loading multiple raw data files (both annual and multi-year) from the OECD CRS database using the `fread()` function.
-- Combining the annual and multi-year datasets into a single, comprehensive data frame.
-- Cleaning and standardizing text data:
-  - Concatenating project titles and descriptions into a single `raw_text` field.
+2. **Data Import from UploadBase.R:**
+   - Sources the `UploadBase.R` script, which loads multiple raw data files into a list object (`BDD`).
+   - The script then calls garbage collection to free up memory.

+3. **Data Filtering:**
+   - For each dataset in the list `BDD`, rows that lack essential identifiers (i.e., missing values in `Year`, `DonorCode`, or `RecipientCode`) are dropped.
+   - The environment is then cleaned to retain only key objects (`BDD`, `Bound`, and `Period`).

+4. **Creation of a Unified Text Field (`raw_text`):**
+   - Each dataset is processed to select columns of interest (e.g., project titles, short and long descriptions, donor information, funding data, and climate indicators).
+   - Rows with missing text fields (i.e., `ProjectTitle`, `ShortDescription`, or `LongDescription`) are filtered out.
+   - The `unite()` function is applied twice to concatenate these columns into a single column called `raw_text`.
-  - Converting all text to lowercase and removing extraneous characters (e.g., underscores).
+   - All text is converted to lowercase for consistency.
-  - Removing unwanted entries based on specific patterns (e.g., "semi-aggregates", "sectors not specified").
-- Generating a full dataset (`DataPB.csv`) and a smaller random subsample (`DataPBsample.csv`) for testing.

-**How It Works:**
-- **Working Directory Setup:**
-  The script clears the current environment and sets the working directory.
-- **Data Loading:**
-  It reads annual datasets (e.g., "CRS 2006 Data.txt", …, "CRS 2023 Data.txt") and multi-year datasets (e.g., "CRS 1973-94 data.txt", "CRS 1995-99 data.txt", etc.).
-- **Data Merging:**
+5. **Data Consolidation and Cleaning:**
-  Datasets are grouped by year and merged into a single data frame.
+   - The processed datasets from the list are merged (using `rbind`) into a single data frame (`Data`).
-- **Text Processing:**
-  The script concatenates key text fields (ProjectTitle, ShortDescription, LongDescription) into a unified `raw_text` field, converts text to lowercase, and removes duplicates.
-- **Output:**
-  Finally, it writes the cleaned and merged data to CSV files (`DataPB.csv` and `DataPBsample.csv`).
+   - Duplicate records are removed using the `distinct()` function.
+   - The dataset is further filtered to remove rows containing unwanted phrases such as "semi-aggregates" and "sectors not specified".
+   - Underscores in the `raw_text` field are removed to enhance text quality.

+6. **Subsampling for Beta Testing:**
+   - A random subsample of 10,000 records is created (for rapid beta testing of downstream analyses).
+   - Both the full consolidated dataset and the beta sample are saved as CSV files using a pipe (`|`) as the delimiter.

 ---

-## Meta-Categorization Script
+## Detailed Workflow

-**Purpose:**
-This script refines the dataset produced by the earlier steps by assigning high-level meta-categories to each project and verifying data integrity.

-**Key Steps:**

-1. **Data Loading:**
-   - Uses a custom function `csv_import` to load the classified dataset (`ClassifiedCRS.csv`) from the specified directory.
-   - Drops rows with missing values in the `climate_class_number` column.
-   - Performs an initial check on the dataset’s size to ensure adequate volume.
+1. **Clearing and Setting the Environment:**
+   - The script begins by clearing all objects from the R environment.
+   - It then defines and checks the desired working directory, changing it if necessary.

-2. **Meta-Category Assignment:**
+2. **Importing Data:**
-   - Three sets of numeric category codes are defined:
-     - **Adaptation:** `[10, 13]`
-     - **Environment:** `[0, 1, 2, 5, 9, 12, 14, 15]`
-     - **Mitigation:** `[3, 4, 6, 7, 8, 11, 16]`
-   - A new column, `meta_category`, is created and initialized to `"None"`.
-   - Rows are assigned to the appropriate meta-category based on their `climate_class_number`.
+   - The `UploadBase.R` script is sourced, which loads raw CRS data into the variable `BDD` (a list of data frames) along with additional objects (`Bound`, `Period`).
+   - Memory is freed using `gc()` after loading the data.

+3. **Filtering Data of Interest:**
-   - The script prints the count of rows for each meta-category.
+   - The script applies a function to each element of `BDD` to drop rows where `Year`, `DonorCode`, or `RecipientCode` are missing.

-3. **Data Integrity Checks:**
-   - It identifies rows with missing `climate_class_number` and groups data by `raw_text` to check for inconsistencies (e.g., mixed NA and non-NA values).
-   - A warning is printed if there are any missing values in `climate_class_number`.
-   - The script verifies that all rows with `meta_category` remaining as `"None"` correspond exactly to non-relevant projects (`climate_relevance == 0`).
-   - It ensures that the total number of rows remains unchanged during processing, and exits if not.
+   - All other objects, except for `BDD`, `Bound`, and `Period`, are removed from the environment to conserve memory.

-4. **Saving the Final Dataset:**
+4. **Creating the `raw_text` Variable:**
+   - For every dataset in `BDD`, a subset of columns (including project titles, short descriptions, long descriptions, and funding details) is selected.
+   - Rows missing any critical text fields are excluded.
+   - The `unite()` function is used twice:
+     - First, to combine `ProjectTitle` and `ShortDescription`.
+     - Then, to combine the result with `LongDescription` into a single column named `raw_text`.
+   - The text is transformed to lowercase to standardize the dataset.

+5. **Consolidating the Processed Data:**
+   - The individual data frames in the processed list are combined into one data frame (`Data`) using `rbind`.
+   - Duplicate rows are removed.
+   - Additional filtering is performed to remove rows containing certain phrases (e.g., "semi-aggregates", "sectors not specified").
+   - Any underscores in the `raw_text` field are removed.

+6. **Creating a Beta Subsample and Saving Data:**
+   - A random sample of 10,000 rows is selected from `Data` for beta testing.
-   - After successful verification, the processed dataset (now including the `meta_category` column) is saved as `climate_finance_total.csv` using a pipe (`|`) as the delimiter.
+   - The full dataset is saved as `DataPB.csv` and the beta subsample as `DataPBsample.csv` in the `Data` folder, using the pipe (`|`) as the field delimiter.

 ---

 ## Replication Instructions

-1. **Download and Place Data Files:**
+1. **Download Required Data Files:**
-   - Download the raw OECD CRS text files from the OECD website and place them in the expected folder (e.g., `./Data/CRS/`).
+   - Before running this script, download the original CRS data files from the OECD website as instructed in the documentation for `UploadBase.R`.
+Ensure these files are placed in the expected directory structure.

-   - Run `UploadBase.R` to generate the initial cleaned datasets (`DataPB.csv` and `DataPBsample.csv`).
+2. **Run the UploadBase.R Script:**
+   - First, run `UploadBase.R` to load and combine the raw data files.
+This script initializes the list `BDD` and other necessary objects.

-2. **Set Up Your Environment:**
+3. **Set Up Your R Environment:**
-   - Ensure that R and the required packages (`data.table`, `dplyr`, and `ggplot2`) are installed.
+   - Open R or RStudio and install the required packages (e.g., `data.table`, `dplyr`, `ggplot2`) if they are not already installed.
-   - Set the working directory to `/Users/pierrebeaucoral/Documents/Pro/Thèse CERDI/Recherche/Travaux CRS` or modify the script accordingly.
+   - Set the working directory to:

-3. **Run the Meta-Categorization Script:**
-   - Execute the meta-categorization script:
      ```r
-     source("YourMetaCategorizationScript.R")
+     "/Users/pierrebeaucoral/Documents/Pro/Thèse CERDI/Recherche/Travaux CRS"
      ```

+4. **Execute the Script:**
+   - Run this script (source it) by:
+     ```r
+     source("YourScriptName.R")
+     ```
-   - The script will load the `ClassifiedCRS.csv` file, assign meta-categories, perform integrity checks, and save the final dataset to `Data/climate_finance_total.csv`.
+   - The script will process the data, create the unified `raw_text` variable, remove unwanted rows, and save the processed datasets as CSV files.

-4. **Verify Outputs:**
+5. **Verify the Output:**
-   - Monitor console messages to confirm that the working directory is correctly set, data processing steps are executed, and integrity checks pass.
+   - Check the console for messages indicating the working directory status and memory clean-up.
-   - Confirm that the output CSV files are correctly generated in the `Data` folder.
+   - Verify that `DataPB.csv` and `DataPBsample.csv` are created in the `Data` folder.

 ---